-Owing to their widespread operations, enterprises resort to different types of systems that manage heterogenous data.
+Owing to their widespread operations, enterprises resort to different types of systems that manage heterogeneous data.
 These systems are connected via an intricately knit data infrastructure, comprising of databases, data warehouses, marts, and lakes, storing key pieces of intelligible insights.
 However, facilitating data movement and extracting business insights require using a myriad of data management technologies, which can be complex to learn and manage.
 This is where data virtualization tools come into play.

 Let’s explore the technology and how it allows businesses to maximize the operational capabilities of their comprehensive data infrastructure.